-Find the Cheapest Motorcycle Insurance Quotes in Your Area
+Find Cheap Motorcycle Insurance Quotes in Michigan

-In Michigan, different laws apply depending on whether you drive a moped, an ORV or a motorcycle.
-Michigan law states that all motorcycle drivers must have motorcycle insurance, however, insurance isn't a requirement for moped and ORV drivers.
+In Michigan, different laws apply depending on whether you drive a moped, an off-road vehicle (ORV) or a motorcycle.
+Michigan law states that all motorcycle drivers must have motorcycle insurance.
+However, insurance isn't a requirement for moped and ORV drivers.

 As defined by Michigan law, a moped is a motor vehicle that has the following characteristics.